- Garden / Landscaping / Patio — 246

 - This type of metal is used in certain types of metal buckets.

-With all of the major advantages it has, being less expense, offering permanent protection, a fast rate of assembly, etc., galvanized steel is still consider a wonder product.
-It has a wide range of uses in many applications, and has become an essential part of our lives.
+With all of the major advantages it has, being less expensive, offering permanent protection, a fast rate of assembly, etc., galvanized steel is still considered a wonder product.
+It has a wide range of uses in many applications and has become an essential part of our lives.